HomeSecExplorer/Proxmox-Hardening-Guide/docs/pve8-hardening-guide.md

 **Level 1**

 **Description**\
-Separates management, cluster, storage, and tenant traffic.
+Separates IPMI, management, cluster, storage, and tenant traffic.
 This limits lateral movement opportunities for an attacker and reduces broadcast traffic.

 **Measures**

+- Place the host's IPMI interface in a dedicated **OoB-management VLAN** that is **not** routed to the Internet.
 - Place the PVE management interface in a dedicated **management VLAN** that is **not** routed to the Internet.
 - Use additional VLANs or NICs for:
    - **Cluster traffic** (Corosync / Ceph) - non-routable - at least **two** interfaces